 Frequently Asked Questions (FAQ)

-Can I run my existing AC well pump on solar without batteries?
+Can I convert my existing 240V AC well pump to run without batteries?

 No. Standard AC well pumps require a massive surge of current to start (often 3 to 5 times their running wattage).
-Solar panels cannot provide this sudden surge of current.
-You must have an inverter and a battery bank to start an AC pump, or you must replace the pump with a DC solar pump.
+Solar panels cannot provide this sudden surge of current on their own.
+You must have an inverter and a battery bank to start an AC pump, or you must pull the AC pump out of the well and replace it with a dedicated DC solar pump.

 This is why sizing your storage tank is critical.
 You should size your cistern to hold at least 3 to 5 days' worth of your daily water requirement.
 If you use 100 gallons a day, install a 500-gallon tank.
-During cloudy weather, the solar pump will still pump some water, just at a much slower rate.
+During cloudy weather, the solar pump will still pump some water, just at a much slower rate, but your large tank will bridge the gap.

 Yes, solar panels actually operate more efficiently in cold temperatures.
 As long as the panels are clear of snow and the sun is shining, the pump will run.
 However, because the days are shorter in winter, your total daily water volume will be lower than in the summer.
-Ensure your pipes and storage tanks are buried below the frost line or properly insulated to prevent freezing.
+You must also ensure your pipes and storage tanks are buried below the frost line or properly insulated to prevent freezing.

-Can I use a generator as a backup for a solar pump?
+Can I use a generator as a backup for a direct-drive solar pump?

 Yes.
 Many high-end solar pump controllers (like the Grundfos CU200) have an AC input.
 If your storage tank runs dry during a long winter storm, you can plug a portable gas generator directly into the controller to run the pump and fill the tank.